huuff/sensible-kubeadm/README.md

-# sensible-kubeadm
-Sensible kubeadm configuration
+# Sensible Kubeadm
+Generate a sensible `kubeadm` configuration with:
+* Seccomp defaults
+* etcd encryption
+* No anonymous auth